dvbuka/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/raw-memory-call-on-non-trivial-type.rst

 .. option:: MemCmpNames

    Specify extra functions to flag that act similarly to ``memcmp``.
-   Specify names in a semicolon delimited list.
+Specify names in a semicolon-delimited list.
 Default is an empty string.

 This check corresponds to the CERT C++ Coding Standard rule `OOP57-CPP.
 Prefer special member functions and overloaded operators to C